Bryce Drew: "The Shot"

 During the 1998 NCAA Division I men's basketball tournament, 13-seed Valparaiso was facing 4-seed Ole Miss in the first round.
 Valparaiso was down 69–67 with 4.1 seconds remaining in the game and Mississippi's Ansu Sesay at the free throw line.
 After Sesay missed both shots, the Crusaders came up with possession 94 ft from their basket, and 2.5 seconds remaining in the game.
 On the inbound, the Crusaders used a play known as "Pacer".
-Jamie Sykes inbounded to Bill Jenkins, who passed the ball to Bryce Drew.
+Jamie Sykes in bounded to Bill Jenkins, who passed the ball to Bryce Drew.
 Drew made a 23-foot 3-point shot, giving him his 22nd point of the night, and clinching the Crusaders' 70–69 upset and advancing them in the tournament.
 Drew proceeded to lead the defeat of 12-seeded Florida State 83–77 in overtime, with a 22-point game.
 Drew and the Crusaders fell to 8-seeded Rhode Island by a score of 74–68, with Drew scoring 18 points.
-Sports Illustrated would rank it the No. 5 sports moment of 1998.
+Sports Illustrated ranked it the No. 5 sports moment of 1998.